THE UNMUTUAL PRISONER LOCATIONS GUIDE

 ELTISLEY CRICKET GROUND

 Photos & Location Report: David Healey.
-Location/Series Info: Rick Davy.
+Location/Series Info: Rick Davy and Anthony Mckay.

 IN THE PRISONER: Early scenes in "The Girl Who Was Death" are centred around 2 cricket matches.
 At the first, Colonel Hawke-Englishe is murdered by Death's exploding cricket ball, and Number Six escapes the same fate in the 2nd match.

 IN REALITY: The cricket scenes were filmed at four (if you include the MGM studio backlot) seperate locations.
 The scenes involving Potter keeping watch/score, and close ups of the principal performers were filmed at Eltisley cricket Ground, near St Neots in Cambridgeshire (the McGoohan close-ups were filmed on the studio backlot).
-Establishing shots were also used from Bearsted in kent, and stock footage from Meopham in Kent.
+Establishing shots were also used from Bearsted in Kent, and stock footage from Meopham in Kent.
+The painting of a cricket match in the Village Story Book in the episode, read by Number Six, is of Tilford in Surrey.

 REPORT: This charming location remained unspoilt by progress when visited